Let's learn about how to add comments in HTML, how to italicize and bold your text, how to add paragraphs and line breaks to your page.

 <!DOCTYPE html> <html> <head> <title>Multiline Content</title> </head> <body> I am on the first line and I am on the second line. </body> </html>

-Shocking?
-Try it for yourself!
-They will be on the same line.
+They will render on the same line!

 The reason for this is the way HTML is eventually parsed by the browser.
 With no tags separating the two lines, the content is essentially treated as being together, and are thus rendered together, on the same line.